AmarooHQ/whitepaper/10-Ultra-Terminum/a20-appendix-merged-mining.md

 If miners are able to commit some *additional* data, which is also singular and unambiguous, could that data be used in a way that takes advantage of the work associated with the proof?
 Yes.
 In principle there is no significant difference between each data that can be shown to be included in a proof; the only significant factor is whether such data can be proven to have been included with appropriate properties for its intended use.

-What do I mean by "appropriate properties for its intended use"?
+What do I mean by ``appropriate properties for its intended use''?

 Let's look at a simple (fictional) method of merged mining in the context of Bitcoin.
 Take this partial pseudo-description of a bitcoin block: